orel33/android-sdl2-demo/README.md

 ## Install Android SDK at CREMI

-Clone thsi repository on your home directory at CREMI (University of Bordeaux).
+Clone this repository on your home directory at CREMI (University of Bordeaux).

 Then, launch (only for the first time) the following script to move `$HOME/.android` in a different place to save disk space: